robots4life/luscious-lucia/README.md

 }
 ```

-On the `signup` page we show the created error object that is returned in the catch block of the default form action.
+On the `signup` page we show the created error object that is returned with the `fail` function in the catch block of the default form action.

 The error object is returned as part of the page `form` property for the `signup` page.